 - Agribusiness and biotechnology are both priorities for Wesgro in the Western Cape.
 Find more at http://wesgro.co.za.

-Also find the list of companies in the “Animal Improvement and breeders” chapter.
+Also find the list of companies on the “Animal Improvement and breeders” page.

 NGOs and industry bodies